kkasperczyk-no/connectedhomeip/docs/guides/nrfconnect_examples_software_update.md

         $ sudo mcumgr --conntype ble --hci ble-hci-number --connstring peer_name='ble-device-name' image upload build/zephyr/app_update.bin -n 0

-    The operation can take few minutes.
+    The operation can take a few minutes.
 Wait until the progress bar reaches 100%.

 5. Obtain the list of images present in the device memory by running following